Israeli official says government cannot confirm babies were beheaded in Hamas attack - KTVZ

 The explosive allegations that children had been decapitated at the kibbutz of Kfar Aza emerged Tuesday in Israeli media.
 Israel Defense Forces later described the scene as a “massacre” in a statement to CNN.
 Women, children toddlers and the elderly were “brutally butchered in an ISIS way of action,” the IDF said.

-Tal Heinrich, a spokeswoman for Prime Minister Benjamin Netanyahu, said on Wednesday that babies and toddlers had been found with their “heads decapitated” in Kfar Aza.
+Tal Heinrich, a spokeswoman for Netanyahu, said on Wednesday that babies and toddlers had been found with their “heads decapitated” in Kfar Aza.

+US President Joe Biden appeared to confirm that information.
+In a roundtable with Jewish community leaders on Wednesday, he said: “I have been doing this a long time, I never really thought that I would see… have confirmed pictures of terrorist beheading children.”

+A US administration official later clarified Biden’s remarks, telling CNN that neither Biden nor his aides had seen pictures or had received confirmed reports of children or infants having been beheaded by Hamas.
+The official clarified that Biden was referring to public comments from media outlets and Israeli officials.

-An IDF spokesman later in the day said terrorists had carried out decapitations.
+An IDF spokesman, Jonathan Conricus, later in the day said terrorists had likely carried out decapitations of babies in the Be’eri kibbutz.

-“We know that there were dead babies.
-There is evidence that there was decapitation.
-I don’t know how to verify numbers or how they were killed,” IDF spokesman Maj.
-Nir Dinar said.
+“We got very very disturbing reports that came from the ground that there were babies that had been beheaded… I think we can now say with relative confidence that unfortunately this is what happened in Be’eri,” he said.

+Israeli officials initially avoided discussing the specifics of how its citizens were killed.
+They instead likened Hamas’ brutality to that of ISIS, the Sunni terror group that beheaded captives and burned prisoners alive.

 The-CNN-Wire